 Where We Stayed

 We spent five nights at the Bajie Ren Wen Hotel, also called the Bajie Hill Hotel.
-It has a brilliant location in downtown Zhangjiajie, right in the heart of the city with a nearby grocery store, restaurants, KFC, and McDonald’s.
+It has a brilliant location in downtown Zhangjiajie, right in the heart of the city with a nearby grocery store, restaurants, KFC, and McDonald’s (Tyler ate at McDonald’s a lot because of his peanut allergy).
 The rooms are very large, the beds are comfortable, and the staff is very helpful.
 They speak a little English and we mostly communicated using translate apps on our phones.
 Most nights we would sit in the lobby with them, drinking tea and eating cups of ramen noodles.
 We really liked it here, mostly because of the wonderful hotel staff.